chaosharmonic/escape-rope/DESIGN.md

 _But_, because the whole point here is to remove tedium, it _also_ isn't heavily reliant on third-party libraries in order to run.
 The whole thing is built using Deno, and aims at avoiding excessive use of outside dependences.
-Not counting the Deno stdlib (or `jsonfile`, which _used_ to be in the stdlib), dependencies I _am_ using right now -- outside of any eventual UI -- are limited to polyfills (`DenoDOM`) and browser automation (`astral`).
+So far, not counting the Deno stdlib, it's been limited to:

+- API routing (`oak`)
+- Tooling for Deno KV (`kvdex`)
+- Browser automation (`astral`)
+- Markdown (`remark`/`rehype`)
+- UI code written in React purely until I make real decisions about that

 I don't expect it to _stay_ that way as I eventually flesh out the various pieces of this -- it isn't an explicit goal, and I can already think of several